 My research lies in the area of mathematical logic, specifically model theory.
-As a PhD student I was a member of the Leeds Logic Group, which is one of the research groups in the Department of Pure Mathematics at the University of Leeds.
+As a PhD student under the supervision of Dugald Macpherson I was a member of the Leeds Logic Group, which is one of the research groups in the Department of Pure Mathematics at the University of Leeds.

 - Model theory of multidimensional asymptotic classes, PhD thesis, University of Leeds, 2016.